johngorski/johngorski.github.io/_posts/2019-08-22-optionals.md

 }
 ```

-## Code structure alternatives to putting Optionals elsewhere than as a method's return type
+## Code structure alternatives to putting `Optional`s elsewhere than as a method's return type

 > ⚠️  WARNING: Outside of method return types, Optionals tend to increase code complexity rather than decrease it.

 > 👉 Note: The lessons about how these other uses make code more confusing apply to nullable values, too, so keep them in mind when reviewing code with nullable types.

-You should never need to name an instance of an Optional.
+You should never need to name an instance of an `Optional`.
 If you try to come up with a good name, you'll notice how hard it is.
-This isn't your fault for being bad at naming; it's Optional's fault for sometimes representing something and sometimes representing nothing.
+This isn't your fault for being bad at naming; it's `Optional`'s fault for sometimes representing something and sometimes representing nothing.

 It's worth considering if the difficulty coming up with a name for a thing is itself a warning against needing to name the thing.
-That's certainly the case with Optionals.
+That's certainly the case with `Optional`s.

 Let's discuss.

 ### Local variable

-Optionals should be handled once each, at the earliest convenience.
-Needing to hold an Optional in a local variable, to be referred to at multiple times or handled in different ways, is a sign your method is probably doing too much (more than "one thing").
+`Optional`s should be handled once each, at the earliest convenience.
+Needing to hold an `Optional` in a local variable, to be referred to at multiple times or handled in different ways, is a sign your method is probably doing too much (more than "one thing").

 ### Method parameter